VAST-THE-DOGE/Tiles/README.md

 **{the Viking update 1.2.0}**

 add leaders that impact different aspects of the game.
-These leaders can be elected from an option of a few and have different buffs.
+These leaders can be elected from an selection of a few leaders.
+Each leader will have different buffs and traits.

 ~2025